Head Chef: Job Description, Duties and Requirements

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) in 2012, chefs and head cooks earned an annual median salary of $42,480.
-In 2010, the BLS predicted very little job growth in this profession through 2020.
-Competition will be strong, and creative chefs and head cooks with experience and business skills will have the best employment prospects, the BLS noted.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2013, chefs and head cooks earned an average annual salary of $46,620.
+The BLS predicted five percent job growth in this profession from 2012-2022, which is slower than the national average of 11% for all occupations.
+Competition will be strong, and the BLS noted that creative chefs and head cooks with experience and business skills will have the best employment prospects.

 Related to Head Chef: Job Description, Duties and Requirements